NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 # Description {#description}

-A catalog zone is a specially crafted DNS zone that contains, as DNS zone content a list of DNS zones (called "member zones"), plus properties associated with those zones.
+A catalog zone is a DNS zone whose contents are specially crafted.
+Its records primarily constitute a list of PTR records referencing other DNS zones (so-called "member zones").
+The catalog zone may contain other records indicating additional metadata (so-called "properties") associated with these member zones.

 Catalog consumers SHOULD ignore any RR in the catalog zone which is meaningless or useless to the implementation.